 - 1. To run the RPi demo on VisionFive 2, you need to replace the import RPi.GPIO as GPIO command with import VisionFive.gpio as GPIO in the RPi Python demo. - 2.
-Locate to the directory where the test code, a.
-Execute the following command to get the directory where VisionFive.gpio exists:
+Locate to the directory where the test code, RPi\demo\#PWM#\run\on\VisionFive.py, exists: - a.
+Execute the following command to install dependency:

-RPi\demo\#PWM#\run\on\VisionFive.py, exists: